 - Broken bones

 - Severe lacerations

 - Fatal injuries

 Pedestrians have rights in Arizona.
 At crosswalks, pedestrians have the right-of-way.
 Many drivers violate this right-of-way, whether due to failing to see the pedestrian, or lack of concern.
 The driver is legally required to come to a full stop and allow you to cross, and a passing vehicle may not pass the stopped vehicle.
 As a pedestrian, while you have the right-of-way, you must be very aware of moving vehicles and never step out onto a crosswalk without first observing the flow of traffic.
 When walking in areas where there are sidewalks, pedestrians are required to use them.
 If the area does not have a sidewalk, you must walk towards oncoming traffic.
 Joggers and runners are considered pedestrians in our state and are required to follow these laws.
 While you are protected by law and have the right to safely cross at crosswalks, many drivers are not paying attention, don’t see you, and could be speeding, drunk or texting.

-At Breyer Law Offices, P.C. we represent the injured in pedestrian accident cases.
+At The Husband & Wife Law Team we represent the injured in pedestrian accident cases.
 If a pedestrian has succumbed due to fatal injuries, we can represent the close family in a wrongful death claim.
 We are dedicated, talented, and well-versed in personal injury law.
 We offer a level of professional counsel that we believe to be superior: